Give your vintage Lane cedar chest a painted furniture makeover. Combine chalk paint with stain for a farmhouse finish.

 Painting the Vintage Lane Cedar Chest

 On to the body of the hope chest.
-We are painting the outside of the cedar chest in White Linen by Kristi Kuehl Pure Home Paint.
+We are painting the outside of the cedar chest in off-white.
 I always like to prime when painting furniture white, just to play it safe.
 You can find other white painted furniture projects where primer is used here: primer.
 This is my ‘go-to’ shellac based primer for sealing and priming vintage furniture, you can find it HERE.

 I apply my primer with a combination of a small foam roller and a chip brush.
 The foam roller is great for the flat surfaces while the chip brush is great for the details and corners.

 After two coats of primer its time for paint.
-Two coats of white linen can now be painted on to your Lane cedar chest with your favorite Cling On brush.
+Two coats of white paint can now be painted on to your Lane cedar chest with your favorite Cling On brush.
 Make sure to lightly sand in between coats.
+You can great white chalk type paint as well as glazes, stains and sealers online HERE.

 Distressing a Painted Cedar Chest